-36-5056189 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-Yes 🗆 No 🗵

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes D No 🗵

-The aggregate market value of voting stock held by non-affiliates of the registrant on June 30, 2023, based on the closing price of \$8.19 for shares of the registrant's Class A Common Stock as reported by the Nasdaq Stock Market, was approximately \$131.5 million.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filling reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒ The aggregate market value of voting stock held by non-affiliates of the registrant on June 30, 2023, based on the closing price of \$8.19 for shares of the registrant's Class A Common Stock as reported by the Nasdaq Stock Market, was approximately \$131.5 million.
 As of March 15, 2024, the Registrant had 51,080,059 shares of Class A common stock, \$0.0001 par value, 0 shares of Class B common stock, \$0.0001 par value, and 70,909,012 shares of Class C common stock, \$0.0001 par value, outstanding.